 Membership

-- connection and networking with others in law, humanities, and cultural legal areas
+• connection and networking within law, humanities, and cultural legal areas